rcortese/homelab-template/docs/local/README.md

-# Apontamentos locais da stack
+# Local stack notes

-> Este diretório é reservado para documentar adaptações específicas de repositórios derivados.
+> This directory is reserved for documenting adaptations specific to derived repositories.
 >
-> Alterar estes arquivos não deve causar conflitos significativos ao sincronizar com o template, desde que os mantenedores do
-> template evitem modificá-los após a criação inicial.

-Use este espaço para centralizar informações que fogem ao escopo genérico do template:

-- Descrições da stack, contexto de negócio e objetivos do serviço.
+> Changing these files should not cause significant conflicts when syncing with the template, as long as template maintainers avoid modifying them after initial creation.

+Use this space to centralize information that falls outside the template’s generic scope:

+- Stack descriptions, business context, and service goals.
-- Runbooks particulares (incident response, deploys alternativos, integrações exclusivas).
+- Custom runbooks (incident response, alternate deploys, exclusive integrations).
-- Dependências opcionais ou ferramentas adicionais presentes apenas no repositório derivado.
-- Registro rápido de customizações aplicadas (com links para ADRs, issues ou PRs relevantes).

-## Sugestões de organização

-1. Crie subpastas para separar ambientes (`producao/`, `homolog/`) ou domínios funcionais.
-2. Use um arquivo `CHANGELOG.md` local para listar sincronizações com o template e ajustes relevantes.
-3. Aponte para estes documentos a partir do `README.md` específico do projeto derivado, evitando duplicar conteúdo.

-## Convenções de merge
+- Optional dependencies or extra tooling present only in the derived repository.
+- Quick record of applied customizations (with links to ADRs, issues, or relevant PRs).

+## Organization suggestions

+1. Create subfolders to separate environments (`production/`, `staging/`) or functional domains.
+2. Use a local `CHANGELOG.md` to list template syncs and relevant adjustments.
+3. Point to these documents from the derived project’s `README.md`, avoiding duplicated content.

+## Merge conventions

-- O arquivo `.gitattributes` do template configura `merge=ours` para manter suas alterações em `docs/local/` durante updates.
+- The template’s `.gitattributes` file sets `merge=ours` to keep your changes in `docs/local/` during updates.
-- Ainda assim, revise diffs após rodar `scripts/update_from_template.sh` para garantir que nenhum apontamento essencial foi perdido.

-Sinta-se livre para reorganizar este diretório conforme necessário — apenas mantenha um índice claro neste `README.md` ou no arquivo equivalente que você escolher.
+- Still, review diffs after running `scripts/update_from_template.sh` to ensure no essential notes were lost.

+Feel free to reorganize this directory as needed — just keep a clear index in this `README.md` or an equivalent file you choose.